 - 2 cloves garlic, minced ($0.16)

-- 8 oz. cream cheese ($2.00)
+- 8 oz. cream cheese ($1.25)

-- 1/2 cup sour cream ($0.39)
+- 1/2 cup sour cream ($0.63)

-- 1/4 cup mayonnaise ($0.28)
+- 1/4 cup mayonnaise ($0.33)

 - 2 dashes hot sauce ($0.05)

-- Make sure the spinach is fully thawed, then squeeze out as much of the excess moisture as possible (I squeeze clumps of it in my fist).
+- Preheat the oven to 375ºF.
+Make sure the spinach is fully thawed, then squeeze out as much of the excess water as possible.
 Once squeezed, break the spinach up so there are no large clumps.
 Place the squeeze dried spinach in a large bowl.

-- Begin preheating the oven to 375ºF.
-Add the butter and minced garlic to a small sauce pot.
-Sauté the garlic in the butter over medium-low heat for about two minutes, or just until the garlic becomes very fragrant.
-Cut the cream cheese into chunks and add it to the sauce pot along with the sour cream and mayonnaise.
+- Cut the cream cheese into chunks and add it to the sauce pot along with the sour cream and mayonnaise.
 Heat and whisk these ingredients together for about five minutes, or until they melt together into a smooth sauce.
 Finally, stir in a couple dashes of hot sauce.

-- Bake the dip for about 35 minutes, or until it is bubbling around the edges and the cheese on top is turning golden brown.
+- Bake the dip for about 30 minutes, or until it is bubbling around the edges and the cheese on top is turning golden brown.
 Serve while hot.

-Preheat the oven to 375ºF.
 Add 2 Tbsp butter and 2 cloves of garlic (minced) to a small sauce pot.
 Sauté the garlic in the butter over medium-low heat for about two minutes, or just until the garlic becomes very fragrant.